 Programmers would be familiar with this and it is not new in the industry to find two or more ways to go about things.
 Being in a team would also trigger this notion.
 Being a team player is important and when presented a problem that has no obvious “best” choice, communication and collaboration would take its part.
 How would your applicant handle this disarray in practical situations?
 Is that person a follower or does he push through with his ideas?
 Or perhaps, will he consider listening to his team before amicably finding the right solution?

 To continue the Perl motto which was extended, “There is more than one way to do it, but sometimes consistency is not a bad thing either.”

-Among programmers, GitHub is the most popular project hosting website.
+Among programmers, GitHub is one of the most popular tools and is a project hosting website.
 It is a platform that stores repositories with code.
 Looking at the programmer’s GitHub repository can show us what kind of projects she/he did in the past.
 It is also possible to check what are the preferred programming languages of the programmer and which of them have she/he used in the past.